Property Tax Appeal Guide for Elderly Homeowners: Simplified Process

 Frequently Asked Questions

-What should I know about check for senior exemptions first?
+What senior exemptions should elderly homeowners check for first?

 Before going through the appeal process, make sure you are claiming all available exemptions.
 Many seniors miss thousands in annual savings simply by not applying for programs they already qualify for.